 Requirements: Performances (concerts and contests) are outside of the school day.
 Good attendance is required by each member.
 Students may compete in sports and be in band at the same time; conflicts can be resolved between the teacher and the coach.
 This course provides an opportunity to further skills in performance and musicianship in a concert band situation.
 Students develop skills and basic musicianship in areas of tone production, rhythm (various meters), and ensemble playing in order to develop good intonation and ear training, and counting skills.
-This band combines with 9th grade band and wind ensemble to make up the Cougar marching band in the fall for 4-5 Friday nights in September and October.
-Concert uniform: Girls-long black dress/skirt & top, Boys-Band uniform variation.
+This band combines with 9th grade band and wind ensemble to make up the Cougar marching band in the fall for 4 Friday nights in September and October.

-Wind Ensemble A. B
+Wind Ensemble A, B